Mine Symptomer

 FUNDING

 The eASY research programme was originally funded by Innovation Fund Denmark and TrygFonden.
 My Symptoms also received support from the North Denmark Region, the Quality Improvement Committee for General Practice in the Region of Southern Denmark and the Central Denmark Region, the National Foundation for General Practice, and Helsefonden.
 My Symptoms has received a total of DKK 22 million/EUR 3 million.
-The eASY research programme continues to receive funding for subsidiary and associated projects, e.g. My Symptoms Young has received DKK 7 million/EUR 1 million by TrygFonden, the joint regional fund under Danish Regions, Independent Research Fund Denmark and the Quality Improvement Committee of the Region of Southern Denmark.
+The eASY research programme continues to receive funding for subsidiary and associated projects, e.g. My Symptoms Young has received DKK 7 million/EUR 1 million by TrygFonden, the joint regional fund under Danish Regions, Independent Research Fund Denmark and the Quality Improvement Committee of the Region of Southern Denmark, and the Novo Nordisk Foundation has granted 300.000 DKK to the development of the primary care assistance package.

 ORGANISATION